What Is a Hard Money Loan?

 real estate agent talking to couple

 A hard money loan is a secured loan from a nontraditional private lender.
-These loans are most commonly used by real estate investors.
-They’re often a last resort for property buyers who can’t get traditional funding from a bank — but they’re not exactly mortgages.
+These loans are most commonly used by real estate investors, and they’re often a last resort for property buyers who can’t get traditional funding from a bank.

 Key insights